Takakiriy/typrm/README.md

 The right of `#template:` tag, you can write not only the variable name of the part you want to replace, but also the text that you do not want to replace.
+In the above case, " " is the text that is not replaced.

 Replaces only when it matches the text that you replaced with the value before you replaced it.
 It does nothing when it matches the text after replacing it.